vfat-io/tycho-indexer/tycho-indexer/README.md

 sudo ln -s $(pwd)/target/release/tycho-indexer /usr/local/bin/tycho-indexer
 ```
 This creates a symbolic link, allowing you to run `tycho-indexer` from anywhere.
+Note: Ensure that `/usr/local/bin/` is included in your system's PATH.
+On most systems, this is the default,
+but on minimalist Linux distributions or custom setups, you may need to verify or modify your PATH.

 3. **Verify the installation:**
 After completing the above steps, you can check that the binary is correctly linked by running: